Christensen Group Insurance Article

 Adult children who are covered under their parents’ high-deductible health plans (HDHPs) may be eligible to establish their own health savings accounts (HSAs) and make tax-favored contributions.
 Although a special rule requires spouses covered by family HDHP coverage to divide the HSA contribution between themselves, this rule does not apply to adult children.

-If they are HSA-eligible, adult children can contribute up to $7,750 to their HSAs for 2023 ($8,300 for 2024).
+If they are HSA-eligible, adult children can contribute up to $8,750 to their HSAs for 2026.
 Also, contributions to an adult child’s HSA can be made by the child or any other person on his or her behalf, including a parent or other family member.

 HSA Eligibility Rules